baldurk/renderdoc/docs/getting_started/quick_start.rst

 For more details, check out the how-to: :doc:`../how/how_object_details`.

-Mesh Output
+Mesh Viewer
 ```````````

 .. figure:: ../imgs/QuickStart/QuickStart8.png

-    Mesh Output Viewer
+    Mesh Viewer

 More details can be found on the :doc:`../window/buffer_viewer` page.

 .. |arrow_undo| image:: ../imgs/icons/arrow_undo.png
 .. |cog| image:: ../imgs/icons/cog.png

-Mesh Output allows you to inspect the geometry data as it passes through the pipeline.
+Mesh Viewer allows you to inspect the geometry data as it passes through the pipeline.
 Both raw data in a grid view and 3D inspection is possible.
 The tabs in the preview window allow you to choose at which part of the pipeline you'd like to visualise the data.

 By default the preview shows a wireframe rendering of the mesh, but you can choose solid shading options.
 This can either be simple shading or use a secondary attribute as color.
 Right clicking on any column allows you to choose the secondary attribute for rendering.